 Hi!
 My name is Jacob Swette (that’s pronounced like the sweetie in sweetie-pie, by the way), and I grew up in the United States playing violin, collecting rocks, and studying martial arts.
 At 16 I left conventional high school and was chosen to be the protégé of a local martial arts expert with whom I spent my adolescence.
-This ongoing experience of apprenticeship influenced my life profoundly.
+This unusual and ongoing experience of full-time apprenticeship influenced my life profoundly.
 Through it I learned about the importance of tradition, trust, tenacity, & respect, as well as the massive responsibility we have to preserve the great body of knowledge discovered by those who came before us.

 I stand on the shoulders of giants.
-Special thanks to Dr. Wang Ju-Yi, Jonathan Chang, Dr. Lu Li, Chip Chase, Dr. Jake Paul Fratkin, Barry Forst, Master Tseng Yun Xiang, Tom Bisio, and my family I can’t imagine a more profound life than the one I have because of the love, care, and gentle (and sometimes not so gentle!) guidance from these people.
-I’ve been lucky to have good role models, and every day I strive to work harder and to live every moment with integrity and a deep concern for life.
+Special thanks to Dr. Wang Ju-Yi, Jonathan Chang, Dr. Lu Li, Chip Chase, Dr. Jake Paul Fratkin, Barry Forst, Master Tseng Yun Xiang, Tom Bisio, and my family I can’t imagine a more profound life than the one I have because of the love, care, and gentle (and sometimes not so gentle!) guidance from these very special people.
+I’ve been lucky to have these good role models, and every day I strive to work harder and to live every moment with integrity and a deep concern for life.